zwp88/embabel-agent-examples/README.md

 1. Study prompt engineering techniques in any example
 2. Examine the **Researcher** for multi-model consensus patterns
 3. Look at **Fact Checker** for confidence scoring and source evaluation
+4. Explore MCP integration for using agents with Claude Desktop

 ---